desmond8643/Projects/README.md

 - An interactive website that is created with HTML, CSS and JavaScript
 - Features such as shopping cart

-## Mini projects
+## Games
-- Calculator made using HTML/CSS and JavaScript
+- Coin flip game made using JavaScript in HTML
+- Pac-man made using Scratch
 - Rock paper scissors game made using HTML/CSS and JavaScript
-- Coin flip game made using JavaScript in HTML
-- To-do List made using HTML/CSS and JavaScript

-## Pac-man
+## Game: Pac-man
 - A game created with Scratch, it is an assignment from CS50 week 0
 - This game is inspired by pac-man, the rule of the game has changed by making it a time trial, win the game by letting pac-man eat all the dots in the field, and players can try to beat their own record
 - Controls: up, down, left, right, space